Geography of Myanmar: Maritime borders

-Land
+Land borders

 Myanmar has a land border totaling 4053 mi bordering five countries and encompassing a total land area of 261228 mi2.

 The Bangladesh-Myanmar border begins at the mouth of the Naf River at the Bay of Bengal and head north around the Mayu Range in a wide arc before head back north through the Chittagong Hill Tracts to the tripoint with India at the peak of Teen Matha for a total of 168 mi.

 The India-Myanmar border heads north through the Chin Hills towards the Tiau River.
 It follows this river upstream and then through various rivers near Manipur before going northeast through the Patkai range to the Chaukan Pass and the Mishmi Hills for a total of 912 mi.

 The tripoint with China and India is disputed due to the Sino-Indian border dispute but lies de facto north of the Diphu Pass.
 The China-Myanmar border heads northeast to Hkakabo Razi just one mile west of its summit.
 It then turns southeast following the Hengduan and Gaoligong Mountains through many irregular lines towards the Taping River and Shweli River.
 It then heads south-eastwards across the far Shan Hills, following hills and rivers, until it reaches the Mekong river.
 It follows the Mekong until the tripoint with Laos for a grand total of 1333 mi.